Updated: Jul 28, 2022

 2) It affects attention span, emotional development, and sleep

 Attention Span: One Netflix episode ends, and before you know it, another one has begun.
-Even within the show itself, the quick and constant cuts from one scene to another, groom our children to expect the same level of stimulation in their day-to-day lives.
+Even within the show itself, the rapid, consecutive cuts from one scene to another, groom our children to expect the same level of stimulation in their day-to-day lives.
 Children have to practice sustained attention to tolerate frustration, and—heaven forbid! —boredom.

 Emotional Development: Children need real-time, in-person interactions to understand their own emotions and those of others.
 Seeing a character on a show become sad because they lost a toy is nothing compared to taking a toy from a friend and seeing his or her face in person grow frustrated.
 It’s nothing compared to experiencing that friend then try to grab the toy back from you.